CeNCOOS/web-analytics-concave/README.md

 `generate-analytics.py` is set on a CRON job to run at 23:00 every day, this is setup using the `schedule-cron-web-analytics.py` script, which should only be run at setup.

 ## Output
-`generate-analytics.py` creates `analytics-data.csv` which is then moved over to skyrocket8 via a scp command.
+`generate-analytics.py` creates a csv file which is then moved over to skyrocket8 via a scp command.
 In order to scp, you have to setup an SSH-KEY and give the public key to Skyrocket8.
 Pat can help with setting this up.